mizutanilab/BluetoothDialsRS232C/README.md

 The keyboard mode is enabled by pressing the black button while setting batteries or connecting power cable.
 In the keyboard mode, this device is recognized as a Bluetooth keyboard.
 Dial/button operations are treated as if they are keyboard inputs.

-In the serial mode, Bluetooth sniffing with a 500 ms interval is enabled (RN42 command: SW,0320) to reduce the battery consumption, but a certain laptop seems not compatible with this sniffing.
+In the serial mode, Bluetooth sniffing with a 500 ms interval is enabled (RN42 command: SW,0320) to reduce the battery consumption, but a certain laptop seems not compatible with the sniffing.
 In the keyboard mode, sniffing is disabled because the device reaction becomes frustrating.

 ## Schematic
 <IMG alt=schematic src="pics/schematic170107.png"><BR>